Kathy Barnes: 2017

 In March 2017, Kathy is mentioned as getting on the wrong train travelling to daughter Amy's wedding subsequently missing the ceremony.
 She returns to Hollyoaks in April 2017 for Amy's funeral, after she is murdered.
-Kathy and Mike have an argument over allowing Zoe to come for Amy funeral.
+Kathy and Mike have an argument over allowing Zoe to come for Amy's funeral.

 She later returned in September for Ste's trail for Amy's murder.
 After catching Ryan kissing Tegan Lomax (Jessica Ellis) and decides to take Leah & Lucas away from her.
-She takes them to the beach where she unearths Shane Sweeney's (Michael Salami) handgun; Shane hade been reported missing a couple of weeks earlier.
+She takes them to the beach where she unearths Shane Sweeney's (Michael Salami) handgun; Shane had been reported missing a couple of weeks earlier.
 Instead of calling the police, Kathy decides to keep the gun for herself.

 The following day, Ste is found not guilty of Amy's murder, with Kathy running off in tears.
 Having watching Ste being released, Kathy decides to shoot him in the courtroom.
 Ste survives the shooting with no internal injuries.
 Kathy is last seen being escorted to the police station, under arrest for attempted murder.